Digital could remain forever, unless action is taken.

 Critical point: Never put your user name, password or security question answers into your will, just as you would not put bank account numbers and financial access information into a will.
 If your will goes through probate, which is likely to be the case, it becomes a public document.
 You don’t want to hand the keys to your kingdom to the world at large.
 The information should be provided to your attorney and your heirs in a separate document.

-An estate planning attorney can advise you in creating an estate plan that fits your unique circumstances, including if you are new parents or expecting your first child.
+An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances, including your digital assets.

 Reference: Press-Republican (Sep.
 23, 2018) “The great digital beyond,”